APTrust/bagman/UtilityServerSetup.md

 for determining file mime types.
 We'll need gcc to build the magicmime go package later.

-We also need mailutils so that cron jobs can send email, and alpine is handy for reading email:
+We also need mailutils so that cron jobs can send email, alpine is handy for reading email, and the AWS CLI is useful for automating tasks.

 ```
     sudo apt-get install git bzr mercurial
     sudo apt-get install gcc libmagic-dev
     sudo apt-get install mailutils
     sudo apt-get install alpine
+    sudo apt-get install awscli
 ```

 Install go, but don't use apt-get.